CERT Quizzes

 Question 1 |

-A | The left side to the right |
+A | The head to the toes |

 B | External to internal injuries |